 - Aji Amarillo

-- Types of Chili Peppers to Grow
+- Types of Chili Peppers to Grow in Pots

 - The Best Tasting Peppers to Grow for Beginners